 \myparagraph{Weaknesses of the polyhedral representation:} \begin{itemize}[leftmargin=*] \item Limited support for non-affine code: The polyhedral model mainly represents code and transformations using sets and maps described using affine constraints.
-This means that the polyhedral model does not naturally support code that leads to non-affine constraints.
-This includes code with non-affine loop bounds, non-affine array accesses, and non-affine conditionals.
-While the classical polyhedral model does not support non-affine constraints, recent work has extended the polyhedral representation to support non-affine array accesses, non-affine loop bounds, non-affine conditionals~\cite{Benabderrahmane}, and parametric tiling~\cite{hartono2009parametric}.
-The efficiency of these techniques has been demonstrated in practice by PENCIL~\cite{pencil} and Tiramisu~\cite{baghdadi2019tiramisu}. \item Slower compilation: While polyhedral operations are precise, they are also more computationally expensive.
-Therefore, polyhedral compilers are slower than non-polyhedral compilers.
-To avoid this limitation, recent techniques focused on reducing the number of statements by clustering a whole block of statements into macro-statements and scheduling (optimizing) the macro-statements instead of scheduling individual statements~\cite{48842}, showing a notable speedup in compilation time. \\ \end{itemize}
+So, it does not naturally support code that leads to non-affine constraints.
+This includes code with non-affine loop bounds, non-affine array accesses, and non-affine conditional.
+While the classical polyhedral model does not support non-affine constraints, recent work has extended the polyhedral representation to support non-affine array accesses, non-affine loop bounds, non-affine conditionals \cite{Benabderrahmane}, and parametric tiling \cite{hartono2009parametric}.
+The efficiency of these techniques has been demonstrated in practice by PENCIL \cite{pencil} and Tiramisu \cite{baghdadi2019tiramisu}. \item Slower compilation: While polyhedral operations are precise, they are computationally expensive.
+So, polyhedral compilers are slower than non-polyhedral compilers.
+Recent techniques reduce the number of statements by clustering groups of statements into macro-statements and scheduling macro-statements instead of individual statements \cite{48842}, reducing the compilation time notably. \\ \end{itemize}

-\myparagraph{2.B Non-polyhedral representation.} A common non-polyhedral representation used in deep learning compilers is the \emph{interval}-based representation.
-This representation relies mainly on using intervals to represent the iteration domain and on using interval arithmetic to represent code transformations.
-Using intervals, N-dimensional loops are represented with N-dimensional boxes.
-For example, we can represent the iteration domain of the following loop nest
+\myparagraph{2.B Non-polyhedral representation.} A common non-polyhedral representation used in deep learning compilers is \emph{interval}-based representation.
+It uses intervals and interval arithmetic to represent iteration domain and code transformations, respectively.
+Using intervals, N-dimensional loops are represented with N-dimensional boxes, e.g., iteration domain of a loop nest can be represented as: $(i,j) \in$ ([0, N],[2, M-2]).

-with the following 2-dimensional box: $(i,j) \in ([0, N],[2, M-2])$.
-In this subsection, we focus on deep learning compilers that use intervals and interval arithmetic internally, as this is the most common non-polyhedral representation.